Complex PTSD (C-PTSD) in Chicago

 What Is Complex PTSD?

-Complex PTSD is formally recognized in the World Health Organization's ICD-11 (International Classification of Diseases, 11th edition) as a distinct diagnosis.
-It encompasses all of the core symptoms associated with standard PTSD, including intrusive memories, avoidance, and hyperarousal, alongside three additional clusters that reflect the deeper and more pervasive effects of sustained relational harm.
+Complex PTSD is recognized within the clinical and research community as a condition distinct from standard PTSD, one that arises from prolonged relational harm and whose effects extend well beyond the hallmarks of standard trauma response.
+It encompasses the core symptoms associated with PTSD, including intrusive memories, avoidance, and hyperarousal, alongside three additional clusters that reflect the deeper and more pervasive effects of sustained harm within relationships.

 These additional clusters, grouped under the heading of disturbances in self-organization, include severe difficulties with emotional regulation, a persistently negative self-concept marked by shame, worthlessness, or guilt, and profound challenges in forming and sustaining close relationships.
 Together they describe a condition that operates not simply at the level of memory and fear response but at the level of identity and the capacity for human connection.